djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 1-e^{-3}\approx0.9502.
 $$

-Thus the exponential model's **practical range** is often described as approximately
+Thus, the exponential model's **practical range** is often taken as approximately

 $$
 3a.